anmomu92/performance-suite/README.md

 ## TODO
 <ol>
     <li>main.sh: pass the number of tests and the duration as parameters.
 Also, it is necessary to make the prototype not request the password, as this script must be executed with `sudo`</li>
     <li>run-test.sh: do not bring back the results from this script.
-The results should be sent by the prototype once the tests finish</li>
+The results should be sent by the prototype once the tests finish.
+Also, before running this script, the other scripts should be sent to the prototype.</li>
     <li>throughput-<tool>.sh: each script should send its results when finished.
 Also, each tool should launch the server with an `ssh` call from within the script. </li>
 </ol>